BAS Attendance Policy (Revised 10/17/2025)

-2. Whenever possible, arrange appointments for students outside of school hours.
+2. Whenever possible, arrange medical appointments for students outside of school hours.

-5. Parents are to report all unplanned absences to the school office by telephone on the day of the absence.
+5. Parents are to report all unplanned absences to the school office by email on the day of the absence.

 6. Observe the dates provided in the school calendar for the beginning and ending of vacation periods.

-7. Parents desiring assignments for absent students must call to request them.
+7. Parents desiring assignments for absent students must email the teachers to request them.

 8. Students that miss school may not come later for intramurals, sports practice or any other afterschool club.

-The following are considered excused absences: illness, funeral and school-approved activities.
+The following are considered excused absences: illness, funeral, family emergencies, religious observances and school-approved activities.
+Written documentation may be required to excuse an absence.
 Students are responsible for completing and turning in all assignments the week they return from being out due to illness.
 Tests and/or quizzes missed will be scheduled for a makeup day.

 Prearranged Absences: (Pre-Arranged Absence Form must be submitted to the principal.)

 Although regular school attendance is important to the success of a student, there are times when it becomes necessary for a student to be absent from school.
 Parents need to notify, in writing and in advance, their student’s teacher(s) of all pre-planned absences.
 Students are responsible for completing and turning in all assignments the week they return from a prearranged absence in which they missed one or more school days.
 Tests and/or quizzes missed will be scheduled for makeup upon the student’s return.
-Students should prepare to take all tests and quizzes that were announced prior to their absence, even if the test/quiz is to be given the first day back.
+Students should prepare to take all tests and quizzes that were announced prior to their absence.

 Families need to complete a form requesting their prearranged absence and receive administrative approval five days prior to any planned absence or the absences may be considered unexcused.
 Only with administrative approval can a student expect to make up any missed assignments and assessments, with the knowledge some special assignments are impossible to make up or plan for in advance.
 Teachers are not required to provide make-up or alternate work for absences that have not gone through the prearranged absence process.